onja-org/w2_css_sass_comprehensive/lab/README.md

 - Use it to understand patterns, not to copy code directly

 **Want to check your progress?**
-- Run `npm run test-progress` to see which sections are complete
+- Run `npm run test-progress` from the project root to see which sections are complete
 - Tests check for custom styling presence, not specific design choices
 - Great way to track your progress and celebrate wins!